January 19, 2015

 So we're expecting our Locost to actually look better than the picture, assuming we can get the stripes on straight, which admittedly is asking a lot.
 We expect applying the vinyl film to be easy, except for the nose, which we expect to be impossible.
 But time will tell.
 We do have a little bit of experience with applying vinyl film, having once owned a vinyl graphics business, not that we were ever very good at it.

-Winter has made driving the Locost a little less fun, but we still go on the occasional weekend cruise, and take it to work every chance we get, i.e. whenever it's not freezing outside.
+Winter has made driving the Locost a little less fun than normal, but we still go on the occasional weekend cruise, and take it to work every chance we get, i.e. whenever it's not freezing outside or pouring down rain.
 We're really looking forward to spring.
-We have a couple of more projects planned for the car then, which we'll be discussing at some future date.
+We have a couple of more projects planned for the car then, which we'll hopefully be discussing at some future date.

 Our Build Log